microsoft/healthcare-shared-components/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# Privacy
+Microsoft values your privacy.
+See the [Microsoft Privacy Statement](http://go.microsoft.com/fwlink/?LinkId=518021) for more information